Children and Youth

 Sunday mornings include Sunday School options for children and youth of all ages.
-During worship, preschoolers are cared for in Tot Time.
-From September through May, KIDS Church provides an age-appropriate worship experience for kids in grades K-5 several times a month.
+During worship, from September through May, KIDS Church provides an age-appropriate worship experience for kids aged preschool - grade 2 several times a month.
 The church Nursery is staffed for both Sunday School and the Worship Service.
 Summer and holiday schedules may vary.

 Mennonite Women meets on the first Thursday of each month to sew for relief.
 These women enjoy fellowship while quilting, sewing layettes, knotting comforters and making school kit and health kit bags for Mennonite Central Committee.
-Men's Fellowship meets on the 4th Saturday morning of the month for relationship building and shared conversation about spiritual life.
 Several Small Groups meet in homes for Bible Study and/or book study and fellowship.

 Senior Meals are held bi-monthly with Forest Hillers who live in the local retirement communities and with those who remain in their own homes.
 Our seniors anticipate and enjoy these times of fellowship and interaction.